Nachin7u7/TestBackend/README.md

 ### Prerequisites

+## 1.1 System Requirements

+- Processor:
+A dual-core processor with a speed of at least 1GHz is recommended.

+- RAM:
+4GB is suggested for acceptable performance, but 8GB is recommended for smoother operation.

+- Storage:

+A minimum of 10GB of space is required, although this requirement may increase over time.

+- OS:
+The project is compatible with Linux, Windows and macOS.

+- Internet connection:
+A stable connection is recommended to access online services, if necessary.

+## 1.2 Required Software Requirements

 - Node.js (version 12.x or higher recommended)
 - MongoDB (version 4.x or higher recommended)
 - Docker (for sandboxed execution environments)